-The target is to release a draft outline of the QAD for consultation four weeks after the Programme finalises the SIT Test Traceability and Coverage (expected 30 June 2023).
+The target is to release a draft outline of the QAD for consultation after the Programme provides assurance that the requirements in the baselined design are covered through SIT.
 The QAD will then be discussed and iterated through the QWG, with a final draft expected to be ready in late 2023 and taken to the BSC and REC PABs for approval in early 2024.

-Risks
+Risks for Code Body Delivery of MHHS Qualification

 Changes to the MHHS Design or SIT approach could lead to Code Bodies not being able to deliver the QA&P within the currently planned dates.

-MHHS Programme are not able to coordinate the provisioning of central system test environments leading to Code Bodies not being able to deliver the QA&P within the currently planned dates.
+MHHS Programme not being able to coordinate the provisioning of central system test environments could lead to Code Bodies not being able to deliver the QA&P within the currently planned dates.

 Programme risk that Programme Participants do not engage with or complete the required steps to complete Qualification.
-This is a potential impact on the M10, M14, M15, and M16 milestones.
+This is a potential impact on the M10, M14, M15, and M16 milestones, and may also impact Code Body delivery of the QA&P.

-Assumptions
+Assumptions for Code Body Delivery of MHHS Qualification

 MHHSP will undertake the Qualification required for DIP Connection Providers (see MHHS-E2E001 End to End Solution Architecture 3.3.2) and ensure these are set up with the DIP as required.

 QT is expected to mirror SIT but on an individual role/participant basis, testing up to and including the interactions with the DIP and does not require E2E testing with other market participants.
+Stubs/Simulators will be used as required for test execution and will be aligned to MHHSP policy, Refer section /// 18.1.4

 MHHSP and Code Bodies will work closely together on the development of SIT and QT artefacts.

 Any changes to the Code baseline post M6 will be subject to a CR and impact assessment.
-Code Bodies will highlight any impacts on Qualification and the Qualification timeline as part of this CR process, which may lead to additional regression testing or other assurance for Qualification.
+Code Bodies will highlight any impacts on MHHS Qualification and the MHHS Qualification timeline as part of this CR process, which may lead to additional regression testing or other assurance for MHHS Qualification.

-Code Bodies will review any issues found in SIT execution and update the QT artefacts or the approach to Qualification as necessary.
+Code Bodies will review any issues found in SIT execution and update the QT artefacts or the approach to MHHS Qualification as necessary.

-MHHSP will provide individual SIT PP reports from each stage of SIT which will be used as Qualification evidence.
+MHHSP will provide individual SIT Programme Participants reports from each stage of SIT which will be used as MHHS Qualification evidence.

-Dependencies
+Code Bodies can check the MDRs used by an SDS against a valid list of SEC Qualified MDRs, which Code Bodies expect to be maintained in ISD.

+Dependencies for Code Body Delivery of MHHS Qualification

-QT products have a dependency on associated SIT products and therefore there will be an iterative approach between SIT development and Qualification.
+QT products have a dependency on associated SIT products and therefore there will be an iterative approach between SIT development and MHHS Qualification.
 Non-SIT participants are encouraged to join the discussion at SITWG and feed into the consultation processes for SIT.
-Other Working Groups under the TMAG will also have an impact on Qualification, so Programme Participants should stay apprised of developments in these Working Groups.
+Other Working Groups under the TMAG will also have an impact on MHHS Qualification, so Programme Participants should stay apprised of developments in these Working Groups.

 Code Bodies have a dependency on the MHHSP to produce a clear mapping from SIT scope and testing artefacts to the design artefacts and Code obligations to enable Code Bodies to assess the coverage of the testing.

-There is a dependency on M8 (Code Changes delivered) to be achieved for the BSC and REC PABs to Qualify SIT and LDSO Programme Participants against the live Codes which is required for M10, M11, and M12 (start of migration) to take place.
+There is a dependency on M8 (Code Changes delivered) to be achieved for the BSC and REC PABs to qualify SIT and LDSO Programme Participants against the live Codes which is required for M10, M11, and M12 (start of migration) to take place.

-Qualification Evidence
+MHHS Qualification Evidence